+Policy for Notifying Teachers of Dangerous Pupils

-In order to fulfill the requirements made by Education Code 49079 and Welfare and Institutions Code 827 that state teachers must be notified of the reason(s) a student has been suspended.
-The GUSD has incorporated this notification into the existing "End of Day Clearance Report".
-On the daily attendance report, when a student is suspended, it will show a "S" next to the student's name.
-The information provided on the report is for teachers only.
-All information regarding suspension and expulsion is CONFIDENTIAL, is not to be shared with any student(s) or parent(s).
-Teachers are asked to secure the list so students and others may not view it.
+Education Code 49079 and Welfare and Institutions Code 827 state when/how teachers must be notified of the reason(s) a student has been suspended.

+- On the daily attendance report, when a student is suspended, will show an "S". - Wilson Elementary School Administration will notify certificated staff via a confidential memo with student suspension information which will include specific Education Code violations. - All information regarding suspension and expulsion is CONFIDENTIAL, and is not to be shared with any student(s) or parent(s).

-Pursuant to Welfare & Institution Code 827(b) Education Code 48267, the Court notifies the Superintendent of the Gridley School District regarding students who have engaged in certain criminal conduct.
-This information is forwarded to the principal's office.
-The Principal is responsible for prompt notification of the student's teachers.
-Per Education Code 49079, this information must be kept confidential.
+Pursuant to Education Code 48267, the Butte County Probation Department notifies the Administration of Wilson Elementary School regarding students who have engaged in certain criminal conduct.
+This information is forwarded to the principal's office for prompt notification of the student's teachers.